JakobBergG/Dataproject_GBM/README.md

 - Progression type: the type of progression lesions.

 ## Folder structure
-In order to run the pipeline on a dataset the data of the different patients must be stored in a certain folder structure.
+In order to run the pipeline on a dataset, the data of the different patients must be stored in a certain folder structure.
 This is necessary to ensure that the different steps in the pipeline are able to locate the needed data.
 The entire dataset needs to be stored in a main input folder, which contains a subfolder for each patient.
 The names of the  different patient folders need to be distinct (e.g. patient id's), so the pipeline can separate the patients.
-In each patient folder the scans for the corresponding patient are stored.
+In each patient folder, the scans for the corresponding patient are stored.
 An example of this structure with the correct naming of the scans is shown below:

 ```diff
 - Main